kschuler/ling001/index.md

 - **Language journal (10%)** - Each student is required to keep a [language journal](#language-journal) with a minimum of four entries and at least 800 words, worth 50 points.

 ### Extra Credit
--  Earn 5 bonus points for each hour of research participation via SONA and 5 bonus points for attending any [ILST seminar](http://web.sas.upenn.edu/lcs/news-events/ilst-seminar/) or other language relevant talk on canvas (limit 15 points per semester).
-You may also write about these experiences as entries in your language journal.
+-  **Research bonus:** Earn 5 bonus points for each hour of research participation via SONA and/or 5 bonus points for attending a language-related talk or event on campus (limit 15 total points per semester).
+You must also write about these experiences as entries in your language journal.
-- Earn 10 bonus points by being a member of the recitation section with the most engagement on perusall.
+- **Reading bonus:** Earn 10 bonus points by being a member of the recitation section with the most engagement on perusall.

 ## Schedule
 Schedule is tentative and subject to change.